NicMaq/Reinforcement-Learning/README.md

-# H1
-Are the space invaders deterministic or stochastic?
+# Are the space invaders deterministic or stochastic?

 Google deepmind achieved human-level performance on 49 Atari games using the Arcade Learning Environment (ALE).
+I discuss in this [article](https://medium.com/@nicolasmaquaire/are-the-space-invaders-deterministic-or-stochastic-595a30becae2) the efficiency of the mechanisms used by Deepmind and Open AI for injecting stochasticity in the ALE.<br>

-This repository contains the code I used to reproduce this performance on Breakout and Space Invaders with the exact same network architecture (DQN). <br>
+This repository contains the code I used to reproduce this performance on Breakout and Space Invaders with the exact same network architecture (DQN).<br>

-The methodology is fully described in the [article](https://medium.com/@nicolasmaquaire/are-the-space-invaders-deterministic-or-stochastic-595a30becae2) where I discuss the efficiency of the mechanisms used by Deepmind and Open AI for injecting stochasticity in the ALE.<br>

 I also shared two notebooks.
-The first is an in-depth explanation of the algorithm I used.The second, an explanation of the two soft policies I implemented: e-greedy and softmax. <br>
+The first is an in-depth explanation of the algorithm I used.
+The second, an explanation of the two soft policies I implemented: e-greedy and softmax. <br>

 To run your own experiments, modify the global hyperparameters at the beginning of each file.
 Additionally, I used argparse for a few settings: <br>